-We also follow the Guidelines for Federal and ACT Government Websites issued by the Office of the Australian Information Commissioner.
+We also comply with the Australian Government Agencies Privacy Code (2018) and follow the applicable Guidelines for Federal Government Websites issued by the Office of the Australian Information Commissioner.

-In general terms, it is any information that can be used to identify you and includes your name, address, telephone number, facsimile number, email address and profession or occupation.
+In general terms, it is any information that can be used to identify you and includes your name, address, telephone number, email address and profession or occupation.

 If the information we collect identifies you, or your identity can be reasonably ascertained from it, we will treat information as personal information.

 - What personal information do we collect and hold?

 Depending on the context in which you deal with us, we may collect a range of personal information about you, including (but not limited to) the following types of personal information:

 - age or birth date

 - any additional information relating to you that you provide to us through our website or when you contact us or speak with one of our representatives.